loenne/homeAutomation/Installation1/hardware/readme.txt

 Installation1 has the following hardware
 ---------------------------------------------

-- Rasperry pi vers 2 ????
+- Rasperry pi vers 2
-  -linux (debian)
+- 7" screen HDMIPI
+- Mouse and keyboard

 Hardware for tellstick connections
 ----------------------------------